dayweek/gl-overlay/README.md

 ## How it works

-Actually you don't need any canvases at all.
+Actually you need only one canvas!
 You just pick some divs, let's say _#scene1_, _#scene2_ and a rendering function _renderFunction_ that draws triangle for example.
-GLOVERLAY automatically cretas fullscreen transparent canvas that draws the scene with _renderFunction_ into areas accomodated by the divs _#scene1_, _#scene2_.
+GLOVERLAY automatically creates fullscreen transparent canvas that draws the scene with _renderFunction_ into areas accomodated by the divs _#scene1_, _#scene2_.

 You can have multiple _renderFunction_ functions which means for example one scene is rendered in the first div and the other one is rendered into another div.
 Cool huh?